Are you looking for an effective way to clean your tiles? Maybe you’ve got a good cleaning regime, but you want to take things to another level.

 Baking soda is excellent at removing tough stains from tiles.
 You can clean by dissolving half a cup of baking soda in a gallon of water.
 Then mop as usual and rinse with clean water.

-You can also combine 4 ounces of baking soda, 4 ounces of vinegar and 1 tablespoon of dish soap in 2 gallons of water.
+You can also combine four ounces of baking soda, four ounces of vinegar, and one tablespoon of dish soap in two gallons of water.
 If you like, add a few drops of essential oils, such as lavender, for a fresh scent.

 Removing Stains From Tile Floors